Hi! I'm Sam and I am a third year undergraduate student at the University of Bath, formerly a biostatistician at Amgen as part of my placement year.

 I also volunteered at the 2018 Big Bang Fair, a great opportunity to promote STEM and introduce young people to the interesting applications of mathematics.
 When I return to university I aim to be a tutor for first year modules, the first time I will have formally tutored at this level and this is something I am very excited about.

-As a tutor have always taken the approach of teaching the underlying mathematical principals for a concept as opposed to just teaching the specific method for getting full marks in the exam.
+As a tutor have always taken the approach of teaching the underlying idea and motivation for a concept as opposed to just teaching the specific method for getting full marks in the exam.
 This results in a greater understanding of the subject and so more permanent knowledge is obtained which is then applied in various example questions.
 I am incredibly patient and will always explain concepts in many different ways and from different points of view to suit each type of learner.

 A year as a biostatistician working with other departments has increased my ability to communicate mathematical and statistical ideas to a non-statistical audience.
 I have applied these new skills to my tutoring sessions and have had great results so far.